5genesis/5genesis_test_cases/README.md

 TC_XXX_KPI/APP_metric_variation

-for example TC_001_KPI_latency_rtt is for the test case describing latency KPI validation using RTT measurements.
+for example TC_001_KPI_latency_rtt is for the test case measuring latency KPI validation using RTT measurements.